JayDub21/dayplanner/README.md

 Day-Planner

-View my page here:  https://jaydub21.github.io/dayplanner/
+View this page here:  https://jaydub21.github.io/dayplanner/

 This planner is being designed to help organize all the tasks that somebody would need to be completed in a typical work day time frame.